ColoradoDemography/CODemogEstimatesHandbook/FSCPE.md

 # Outline
 1. County Estimate Review
- 1. Hints and Tips - We aren't ready usually
+ 2. Hints and Tips - We aren't ready usually
-2. Housing Unit Review
+3. Housing Unit Review
- 1. Timing and RCS
+ 4. Timing and RCS
- 2. Methodology
+ 5. Methodology
-3. Subcounty Population Review
+6. Subcounty Population Review
-4. Group Quarters Report(GQR)
+7. Group Quarters Report(GQR)
- 1. General Thoughts and Process
+ 8. General Thoughts and Process
- 2. Query Structure (Refer to GQ DB?)
+ 9. Query Structure (Refer to GQ DB?)
-5. Vital Statistics Request
+10. Vital Statistics Request
   1. Totals and Verification
   2. Race and Supression Sheet
-6. Meetings
+11. Meetings
- 1. Fall
+ 12. Fall
- 2. Spring
+ 13. Spring

+# Group Quarters Report (GQR)

+To complete this process,, ensure that you're following the guidelines sent by the census and download those files to the Group Quarters>DataFromCensus>XXXX folder, where XXXX is the relevant year.

+### Queries

+GQR20XX_Step01: This query makes the new table for us to populate by building on the last year's table.
+This is done to follow the Census methodology, which requires that each year build on the last for them to include the data.

+GQR20xx_Step02: This query adds in all of the new facilities since 2014.
+If you add a facility to the database, then you'll need to make sure to tag it as a GQR include to get it in there.
+You'll only need this if there are new facilities.

+GQR20xx_Step03: This query updates all of the facilities included in the GQR from last time (See my note about new facilities).

+GQR20XX_Step04: This updated the aggregations (Universities) to the most recent data.
+It's worth checking this twice since it's been a problem in the past.

+### Preparing the Submission File

+Make sure to review the documentation for any changes in format or requirements.
+Since we don't have more recent data (I will add in Prisons since we get that easily) most of the most recent year cells will be blank.

+#### Step 1

+I make a copy of the template file we download from the Census Bureau and rename it with our State then WORKING at the end.
+Ensure that you follow the Census naming requirements when doing this, just add WORKING to the end so you don't get confused.
+I edit the template file to look like it will need to for submission by deleting out all the template jargon.
+Note: you'll need to fix the data validation cells for comment 1 by moving the options way to the right and changing the data validation cells within each comment 1 cell.

+#### Step 2

+I copy in the table we make using the queries in the Group Quarters database and pasting it into a blank sheet, then I ensure that the fields are in the right order and copy it into the template.
+This is the base for starting my work.
+I then carry forward all of the populations that need it and fill in missing Facility ID values.

+#### Step 3

+Then I go through and carefully add in the Comment 1 field using the data validation fields.
+I also carry over previous comments to ensure that they get captured.
+This is especially important for a facility like Ft.
+Lyon.
+It is really important to check the all the new data you put in is right and that the facilities you carry forward are done the same way as before.
+Also, we've had historical issues with the universities being doubled.
+Make sure to check for that.

+#### Step4

+Once you are comfortable with the shape of the submission, follow Census Bureau instructions for review and filing of the request.